chalabaj/Snafu/README.md

 export SNAFU_DIR="path/to/snafu/dir"
 </code>

+## How to restart dynamics

+* Restart option must be set to 1 and restart.in file must be present in an executing folder.
+The restart.in file contains all needed information from the last completed simulation step.
+* If one wants to restart dynamics from other step in history (not the last one), one must use option restart_step (e.g. restart_step = 500) and program will search for file restart_500.in

 2) ABINITIO folder should contain one of the script from INTERFACES folder, depending on the ab initio code you use:
 Currently fully working:
 CASSCF in MOLPRO (2015.1)